 Like our clients, we are health professionals who have devoted our careers to addressing complex health issues in a responsible, sustainable way.
-The ICF health team is comprised of more than 1,000 individuals who are highly respected practitioners and scientists, offering practical and insightful intellectual leadership as editors of leading publications, fellows of prestigious organizations, authors of peer-reviewed scientific literature, and frequent speakers at conferences.
+The ICF health team comprises more than 1,000 individuals who are highly respected practitioners and scientists, offering practical and insightful intellectual leadership as editors of leading publications, fellows of prestigious organizations, authors of peer-reviewed scientific literature, and frequent speakers at conferences.

-Working in the government, private-sector, nonprofit, and academic worlds, we have helped our clients navigate the complex issues that are affecting the health, and the culture of health, in the United States and the world.
-Informed by this depth of experience, our pioneering solutions have had a positive and lasting impact on the field – from building AIDS.gov as a future-friendly resource for the HIV/AIDS community, to operating two national Centers for Disease Control and Prevention (CDC) surveillance systems that allow real-time reporting of diseases like the flu and Ebola, to the Smokefree.gov campaign that doubled the likelihood of someone kicking the habit.
+Working in the government, private sector, nonprofit, and academic worlds, we have helped our clients navigate the complex issues that are affecting the health, and the culture of health.
+Informed by this depth of experience, our pioneering solutions have had a positive and lasting impact on the field.
+Examples from the U.S are building AIDS.gov as a future-friendly resource for the HIV/AIDS community, to operating two national Centers for Disease Control and Prevention (CDC) surveillance systems that allow real-time reporting of diseases like the flu and Ebola, to the Smokefree.gov campaign that doubled the likelihood of someone kicking the habit.

 ICF provides health data management and dissemination services that enable health leaders worldwide to maximize data value and optimize decision-making to advance their missions.

 ICF helps clients at all levels of government and the private sector prepare for the public health, healthcare, and medical consequences of all hazards, disasters, and emergencies.

 Chuck Akin joined ICF in 2011.
 He brings more than 20 years of experience applying information science in various applications while focusing on public health and research informatics for the last 13 years.
 He frequently presents, writes, and teaches architecture development and use, performance management, and tracking technology impact to our client’s missions.